SystemSpace/Compendium/compendium.rst

    Before 12 you just have default eduction that basically makes you get accustomed to the culture you're in.

+What are the average test scores for LFErs in the core subjects?
+Are they having an education crisis or do they have most of their shit figured out?
+  Everything's pretty much sorted out there, ye.

 What is the first lesson we get in LFE?
   Depends on the area, it won't be too different.